andreinitescu/GridSplitterApp/README.md

           </ContentPage>

-An example of two Grid controls each with their own GridSplitter:
+Another example of two Grid controls each with their own GridSplitter:

 ![iOS screenshot](DnaXEi1wzw.gif)

+The XAML for this layout is included in the sample app: [/GridSplitterApp/GridSplitterApp/MainPage.xaml)](/GridSplitterApp/GridSplitterApp/MainPage.xaml)

 Add GridSplitter to your project